-Read the key findings of the annual Deprivation of Liberty Safeguards (DoLS) report, produced jointly with Care Inspectorate Wales (CIW)
+Read on to learn about the key findings from our latest annual Deprivation of Liberty Safeguards (DoLS) report, produced jointly with Care Inspectorate Wales (CIW)

-Healthcare Inspectorate Wales and Care Inspectorate Wales have joint responsibility for the monitoring and reporting of Deprivation of Liberty Safeguards (DoLS), and publish an annual report on the applications received by Health Boards and Local Authorities each year.
+HIW and CIW have joint responsibility for the monitoring and reporting of Deprivation of Liberty Safeguards (DoLS), and each year we publish an annual report on the applications received by Health Boards and Local Authorities.

 What are the Safeguards